By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 I began my music performance degree at the Melbourne Conservatorium of Music when I was eighteen years old.
 During the three and a half years it took for me to complete my undergraduate studies in classical voice, it occasionally felt like I had made a turn onto a freeway where all the cars around me were speeding up, forcing me to do the same.
 There was a collective feeling of urgency in needing to establish a career as a solo singer, despite the fact that most of my cohort (myself included) had voices which were far from complete, in terms of vocal range, stamina, and power.
 We were passionate vocal students taking our first tentative steps into the world of professional performance, but instead of feeling excited for the all possibilities in my future, I felt slightly stricken and almost certain I was going about things the ‘wrong’ way.

-The ‘standard’ path to becoming a professional opera singer can probably be described as such: study at a Conservatorium, complete an undergraduate degree and an Honours year, do as many eisteddfods, language coachings and acting coachings as possible, put yourself forward for as many scholarships and young artists programs and awards as possible, do as many shows as possible, go overseas, audition.
+The ‘standard’ path to becoming a professional opera singer can probably be described as such: study at a Conservatorium, complete an undergraduate degree and an Honours year, do as many eisteddfods, language coachings and acting coachings as possible, put yourself forward for as many scholarships and young artists programs as possible, do as many shows as possible, go overseas, audition.
 Rinse and repeat.
 I became aware of this usual narrative during my first or second year of my degree, from observing Conservatorium alumni, attending concerts and of course, just talking to people.

 During my undergraduate degree, I started to feel the strain of constantly pushing myself to be the best singer I could possibly be.
 I knew I was incredibly passionate about singing and wanted to be on stage professionally, but I knew that I was passionate about other career prospects too.